Brenthubbard/StudentRandomizer.Solution/README.md

 <br />

   * **/api/matches/GetStudent/{id}**
-    1. GET: Returns a list of all matches by the given studentId (no JSON body) <br />
+    1. GET: Returns a list of all matches by the given studentId (no JSON body)

 <br />

 ## **Using Swagger**

 <br />

 - To use swagger navigate to the http://localhost:5000/swagger page.